Content Creation with Spillovers: An Incentive Design Approach: Efficient Approximation Guarantees under Random Interaction Graphs

 \subsection{The \text{\stocalg} Algorithm}

-We now present the \text{\stocalg} algorithm, which is implemented in Algorithm~\ref{find-portions}.
-It receives all instance parameters as input and outputs a candidate mechanism.
-In line~\ref{stocalg: sort players}, the algorithm sorts the players by their costs in ascending order.
-Line~\ref{stocalg: forloop} iterates over a parameter $k$.
-In each iteration, the value $k$ denotes the number of players the algorithm targets to choose $x_i(\bft{p}) = 1$, starting from $N$ and decreasing to 1.
-Line~\ref{stocalg: incentivize players} sets the required portion for each of the first $k$ players in the order to choose $x_i(\bft{p}) = 1$.
-In line~\ref{stocalg: check implementable}, we check if those portions are valid, summing to 1 or less.
-If they are valid, we return the portions in line~\ref{stocalg: return portions}, corresponding to the largest number of players choosing $x_i(\bft{p}) = 1$.

-\paragraph{Intuition} The algorithm is surprisingly simple and relies on the following key insight: considering player costs only (and not their qualities) suffices to approximate the optimal social welfare.
-To see why, consider the following observations.
-First, notice that the utility of each player is linear in that player's effort, which leads to the following observation. \begin{observation} Fix $\bft{p}$, then it holds that $x_i(\bft{p}) = \{0, 1\}$ for every player $i \in [N]$. \end{observation}
+We now present the \text{\stocalg} algorithm, which is implemented in Algorithm~\ref{find-portions}. \text{\stocalg} is surprisingly simple and relies on the following key insight: considering player costs only (and not their qualities) suffices to approximate the optimum. \text{\stocalg} receives all instance parameters as input and outputs a vector of allocation shares.
+It greedily searches for the largest set of low-cost players that can be incentivized.

-Next, fix an arbitrary effort profile $\bft{x}$ and consider the summation in $\tilde{Q}_i(\bft{x})$.
-This sum has exactly $K(\bft{x})$ terms, all of which are independent random variables.
-Therefore, as more players invest effort, the quality $\tilde{Q}_i$ of each such player concentrates around a constant multiple of $K(\bft{x})$.
-Therefore, \begin{enumerate} \item the quality $\tilde{Q}_i$ of each player who invests effort is roughly the same with high probability. \item To maximize social welfare, we need to maximize the number of players who invest effort. \item The portion required to incentivize player $i$ to play $x_i(\bft{p}) = 1$, given by $p_i = \frac{\tilde{c}_i}{\tilde{Q}_i(\bft{x})}$, depends mostly on the cost $\tilde{c}_i$ as the denominator is roughly the same for all players.
-Therefore, incentivizing the players with the least costs requires the least portion. \end{enumerate} The next theorem formalized the asymptotic behavior of \text{\stocalg}. \begin{theorem} Let $\bft{p}^\star$ denote the optimal portions and $\bft{p}^a$ be the output of \text{\stocalg} algorithm.
-For a large enough $N$, with probability at least $1 - 4 e^{-\sqrt{N \bar{q} r}}$ it holds that

-and the execution time of \text{\stocalg} takes $O(N^2)$. \end{theorem} Note that Theorem~\ref{thm random alg} applies only when the number of players is large.
-We suspect that this is only a byproduct of our proofs.
-Indeed, later in Section~\ref{sec:experiments} we show empirically that the asymptotic phenomenon captured by Theorem~\ref{thm random alg} manifests already at small values of $N$.
-Next, we provide a proof sketch of the theorem.